 Yes, I know, the term Banana Republic can have a negative connotation that many Hondurans are not proud of.
 I am not using it to denigrate any country or national pride.
 Quite the contrary, I see is as an interesting facet of Latin American history.
 The transnational Fruit Companies established in Honduras helped develop the Caribbean Coast of Honduras.
 At a time when Belize, AKA British Honduras was a sleepy British Colony, the Caribbean Coast of Honduras was in growth mode.
 The Caribbean Coast of Mexico was inaccessible and undeveloped.
-In Honduras the ports of Tela, La Ceiba and Trujillo where teeming with economic activity.
+In Honduras the ports of Omoa, Tela, La Ceiba, and Trujillo where teeming with economic activity.

 US Writer William Sydney Porter Coined the Term Banana Republic!

 The term, Banana Republic was coined in Trujillo, Honduras.
 It was first used by US writer “O Henry” during his exile in Honduras.
 O. Henry’s real name was William Sydney Porter.
 He was born in Greensboro, North Carolina on September 11, 1862.
 Porter was indicted in 1896 for embezzlement and escaped to Honduras.
 He chose Honduras because at the time he was working as a reporter for the Houston Post.
 He was a reporter in New Orleans.
 The Honduras fruit companies had regular shipping routes from New Orleans to Honduras.
 It was the fastest, easiest way to get away from the USA!